linumolk/Customer-Churn-Analysis/README.md

-# Telco-Customer-Churn-Analysis

-### Objective:
+# Telco Customer Churn Analysis

+## 🎯 Objective
-This project focuses on customer churn analysis in the telecom industry, with the goal of identifying why customers churn and providing actionable insights to reduce churn.
+This project focuses on customer churn analysis in the telecom industry, with the goal of understanding why customers churn and providing actionable insights to help reduce customer attrition.

-### Tools Used:
+---

+## 🛠 Tools Used
-* MySQL
+- MySQL
-* Tableau
+- Tableau

+---

-### About Dataset
+## 📂 Dataset
-I collected the dataset from kaggle.
-It contains 7043 rows and 21 columns which defines the customer details, services they are using, monthly charges etc.

-### End to End Process
+The dataset was sourced from Kaggle and contains **7,043 rows** and **21 columns**.
+It includes customer demographics, service subscriptions, contract details, monthly charges, and churn status.

+---

+## 🔄 Project Workflow

-#### MySQL
+### MySQL
-* Imported the dataset to MySQL
+- Imported the dataset into MySQL
-* Cleaned the dataset
-* Transormed the dataset
+- Cleaned the data by handling null values and correcting data types
+- Transformed the data for analysis
-* Conducted exploratory data analysis
+- Conducted exploratory data analysis (EDA)
-* Analyzed findings
-* Come with an actionable solution
+- Analyzed churn patterns and trends
+- Derived actionable insights to reduce churn

-#### Tableau
+### Tableau
-* Created Churn analysis dashboard showing Churn rate, Customer satisfaction on service types, churn rate based on tenure etc.

-Below shows the dashboard I have created on Tableau :
+- Built an interactive churn analysis dashboard
+- Visualized key metrics such as:
+  - Overall churn rate
+  - Churn by tenure
+  - Churn by contract type
+  - Customer satisfaction across service types

+---

+## 📊 Dashboard Preview
+*(Add dashboard screenshots here)*

+---

+## 🔍 Key Insights
+- Customers with month-to-month contracts show the highest churn rate
+- New customers with lower tenure are more likely to churn
+- Long-term contracts significantly reduce churn
+- Customers using fewer services are more prone to churn

+---

+## ✅ Conclusion
+This analysis highlights key factors contributing to customer churn in the telecom industry and provides insights that can help businesses improve customer retention strategies.